margaretmwaura/MovieApp/README.md

 This is an android application that lets the users view the most popular movies and the top rated movies.
 The movies are fetched from the The Movie Database(TMDb).
 The users can view the trailers as well as the reviews of a particular movie.
-The user add a movie to the favourite list and the movies will be available offline.
+The user can add a movie to the favourite list and the favourite movies will be available offline.

 ## What I will learn
 1) Using retrofit to fetch movies from the movie database